Finding out if you’re eligible for the Pay As You Earn (PAYE) student loan repayment plan begins here.

 The world of student loan repayment can be cruel and unforgiving.
 Lenders don’t tend to care how hard it is for you to make your monthly payments, and will only consider a more lenient structure if you’re in serious danger of defaulting.

-Image of "Pay As You Earn" on a notepadBecause of that, too many young doctors and other professionals spend the majority of their youths living on a shoestring budget, barely squeaking by each month as they juggle their job and other responsibilities.
+Because of that, too many young doctors and other professionals spend the majority of their youth living on a shoestring budget, barely squeaking by each month as they juggle their jobs and other responsibilities.
 Things may get easier as they progress in their careers and begin to earn more, but that’s little consolation for someone who spent their 20s eating ramen noodles and sleeping on a futon.

 That’s why income-based repayment plans are a godsend for so many people.
-If you have the right kind of loans, these plans are essentially guaranteed to offer you a repayment structure that works with your income.
+If you have the right kind of loan, these plans are essentially guaranteed to offer you a repayment structure that works with your income.
 They’re also compatible with those seeking Public Service Loan Forgiveness (PSLF).

 Pay As You Earn (PAYE) is one of the most popular income-based plans.
 Here’s what you should know about going down that path.